Elena Elisseeva/Shutterstock

 How long does it take to install a home solar system?

-This can seem like a long process.
-Ask your solar installation company about the timeline and make sure you are both on the same page regarding how long it will take.
-Thankfully, the installation is normally the quickest step in this process.
-After your home solar panels are installed, the final step is to take advantage of tax credits and rebates in your area.
+Ask your solar installation company about the timeline to ensure you are both on the same page regarding how long it will take.
+Thankfully, the installation is typically the quickest step in this process.
+After installing your home solar panels, the final step is to take advantage of tax credits and rebates in your area.

 How do I know if my roof can handle solar panels?

-Before signing a solar panel contract, you should ensure your roof is in good condition and is right for solar panels.
-If your roof is completely shaded, in poor condition, or older, it may not be suited for solar panels.
-Ask a solar panel company to perform an evaluation of your home and discuss whether your roof could handle a solar system.
-It can also be a good idea to get a second opinion, either from another solar company or a licensed engineering company.
+Before signing a solar panel contract, ensure your roof is in optimal condition for solar panels.
+If your roof is older, largely shaded, or in poor condition, it may not be suitable for solar panels.

 What happens if I move after buying solar panels?